Proper Adjectives

 - Proper Adjectives

-- countries: Italian, Polish, American, etc.
+- Countries: Italian, Polish, American, etc.

-- religions: Islamic, Christian, Buddhistic, etc.
+- Religions: Islamic, Christian, Buddhist, etc.

-- cities: Chicagoans, Venetian, etc.
+- Cities: Chicagoans, Venetian, etc.

-- famous people: Shakespearean, Elizabethan, Marxist, etc.
+- Famous people: Shakespearean, Elizabethan, Marxist, etc.

 Proper Adjectives: Functions